sgmurphy/wordpress-plugins/wpvivid-backuprestore/readme.txt

 Yes, we do.
 Here are the guides for [migrating your site to a new host](https://wpvivid.com/get-started-transfer-site.html), [creating a manual backup](https://wpvivid.com/get-started-create-a-manual-backup.html), [restoring your site from a backup](https://wpvivid.com/get-started-restore-site.html), and more on [our docs page](https://wpvivid.com/documents).

 == Changelog ==
+= 0.9.96 =
+- Fixed: Restore could fail when max_allowe_packet of the server is low.
+- Fixed some bugs in the plugin code.
+- Optimized the plugin code.
+- Successfully tested with WordPress 6.4.3.
 = 0.9.95 =
 - Fixed: Backup to SFTP would fail in some environments.
 - Fixed: Backup to Google Drive would fail in some environments.